-Fabric closures are typically not capable of withstanding this test and thus are not a viable choice for openings requiring structural separation.
+In light of recent developments, there are fabric type products that meet UL 10B test requirements.
+However, standard fabric closures are typically not capable of withstanding this test and thus are not a viable choice for openings requiring structural separation.
 Rolling steel fire doors are the proper choice when structural separation is required, since they can be successfully tested to UL 10B or equivalent.